Loopless multiterminal quantum circuits at odd parity: Quantum Circuits with Three-Terminal Dots at Odd Parity

 \subsection{Spinless case}

-For the spinless case, we obtain the energy-phase relation from the full microscopic model shown in the Supplementary Material rather than restricting our analysis to the minimal model captured by Eqs.~\eqref{eq:spinless-potential} and~\eqref{eq:spinful-potential}.
+For the spinless case ($\alpha=0$), we obtain the energy-phase relation from the full microscopic model shown in the Supplementary Material rather than restricting our analysis to the minimal model captured by Eqs.~\eqref{eq:spinless-potential} and~\eqref{eq:spinful-potential}.
 With this choice, we can also take our analysis beyond the weak coupling limit and target the maximal depth of the double-well potential at $t\sim \Delta$.

 First, we inspect the system while varying the circuit charging energy scale $E_C$, shown in Fig.~\ref{fig:spinless_circuit}(b).
 As $E_C/E_0 \rightarrow 0$, the energy splitting between the lowest two levels drops exponentially (Fig.~\ref{fig:spinless_circuit}(b)).
 Correspondingly, the wavefunctions are localized in the two wells (Fig.~\ref{fig:spinless_circuit}(c)).
 The phase expectation values for the ground states localized in each well correspond to current flows of different chirality.
-We will describe this chirality as an effective degree of freedom characterizing the low-energy quantum states of the circuit.
+We will describe this chirality as an effective quantum number $\tau$ characterizing the low-energy quantum states of the circuit.

 Next, we consider the behavior of the circuit while tuning one of the electron tunneling rates $t_1$ relative to the others $t$, \emph{e.g.}, via the electric field effect by adjusting the voltage on a gate electrode.
 This is a typical way to activate exchange interactions between spin qubits~\cite{burkard_semiconductor_2023}.
 Because time-reversal symmetry is preserved, the wells are always balanced, but they can approach each other or develop a lower barrier between them.
+A similar strategy, but involving fast flux modulation, has been proposed as a method for control of flux qubits~\cite{PhysRevResearch.6.023064}.
 Thereby, the energy splitting of the lowest two states can increase.
 This evolution is shown in Fig.~\ref{fig:spinless_circuit}(d), with a corresponding probability density map of the lowest two states for a particular $t_1$ in Fig.~\ref{fig:spinless_circuit}(e).